jhnsnc/precision-inputs/docs/fl-controls/FLReactiveGripDial.md

-# `FLStandardKnob`
+# `FLReactiveGripDial`

-The `FLStandardKnob` class accepts an empty div and creates a knob input styled to look like a standard knob from FL Studio.
+The `FLReactiveGripDial` class accepts an empty div and creates a dial input styled with a ridged "metal" top and grip bumps that appear on interaction.
+This component is well-suited for larger, more prominent UI controls.

 ## Basic Usage